 Is Netflix Down or Is It Just Me?

 If you often find yourself contemplating “Is Netflix Down right now”, then we should tell you that it definitely isn’t YOU causing it.
 9 times out 10, not being able to access Netflix occurs, due the shutting down of their servers in different locations.
+You can try using VPNs that will still unblock netflix here, in order to resolve the issue.
 This renders the site momentarily unavailable in some cities/countries, which is a solid pain in the buttocks, especially if….

 Yes, we know them feels.
 It’s almost as if life loses meaning.
 You begin contemplating all your decisions and realize what a failure you are suddenly.
 And lots of questions run down your mind like “did my neighbor forget to pay her Netflix bill again?”
 Then, you start losing your sh**…

 Things can get worse, if you planned a “Netflix and Chill” than the usual “Netflix and sit alone in a dark room, stuffing munchies”.
 Well, we’ve got some advice for you.
 Rather than stressing yourself out about what’s going on with the VoD service, check and see if Netflix is down.

 What is “Netflix Down”?

 We like to see ourselves as the “Google Analytics for Netflix”.
 We monitor server activity for the VoD service all around the world, providing viewers details about when the technology fails.
 We can tell you what’s going on, in circumstances, there are outages and service interruptions.
 In short, Netflix Down gives you insight from a real-time overview of status information, based on your location.

 How did we conceptualize it?
 Netflix Down hatched from the perception that the VoD service does a pitiful job at enlightening the public regarding temporal inactivity or outages (that sometimes last for 2 or even 3 days).
 So, you can imagine the frustration people have to experience.
 Netflix is the key to happiness for most people, as it allows them to take their mind off worldly tensions, while killing time.

 What Happens When You Hit the “Check” Button?